-Sensitivity analysis:
+Sensitivity Analysis:

-An increase in the interest rate by 100 basis points would not lead to a write-down of goodwill in the cash-generating units, neither would a decrease in planned EBIT by 5%.
-One exception is goodwill in the IT Networks segment, which would be subject to further impairment.
+An increase in the interest rate by 100 basis points would lead to further impairment of goodwill in the GlobalmatiX AG cash-generating unit.
+Likewise, a 5% decrease in the forecast EBIT would lead to a need for further impairment of goodwill.